TIY-Rails-1507/Rails/testing/41_test_data.md

 ## Challenge

 Update the tests that use the factory.
-Make overwrite the default rank of the factory so that it is clear that one team has a higher rank then the other.
+Overwrite the default rank of the factory so that it is clear that one team has a higher rank then the other.

 #### References
 * https://semaphoreci.com/blog/2014/01/14/rails-testing-antipatterns-fixtures-and-factories.html